sushilsridhar/cs-fundamentals/os/PROCESS_HARDWARE_RELATION.md

 <ins>Step 2</ins>: When user starts the application, the compiled code (inside a file) is moved to RAM,

-<ins>Step 3</ins>: Each instruction in the file is executed by the CPU cores by using the threads inside them
+<ins>Step 3</ins>: Each instruction in the file is moved from RAM to CPU, and executed by the CPU by using the threads inside them

 > <ins>Program</ins> - a set of instructions, compiled code stored in hardware